TimeMachine: A Time Series is Worth 4 Mambas for Long-term Forecasting: Result Analysis

 \subsection{Datasets}

 We evaluate our model on seven benchmark datasets extensively used for LTSF: Weather, Traffic, Electricity, and four ETT datasets (ETTh1, ETTh2, ETTm1, ETTm2).
 Table~\ref{tab:datasets} illustrates the relevant statistics of these datasets, highlighting that the Traffic and Electricity datasets notably large, with 862 and 321 channels, respectively, and tens of thousands of temporal points in each sequence.
 More details on these datasets can be found in~\citet{autoformer,zhou2021informer}.
 Focusing on long-term forecasting, we exclude the ILI dataset, which has a shorter temporal horizon, similar to~\citet{tide}.
 We demonstrate the superiority of our model in two parts: quantitative (main results) and qualitative results.
-For a fair comparison, we used the code from PatchTST~\citep{patchtst} \footnote{https://github.com/yuqinie98/PatchTST} and iTransformer~\citep{liu2024itransformer} \footnote{https://github.com/thuml/iTransformer}, and we took the results for the baseline methods from iTransformer~\citep{liu2024itransformer}.
+For a fair comparison, we used the code from PatchTST~\citep{patchtst} \footnote{https://github.com/yuqinie98/PatchTST} and iTransformer~\citep{liu2024itransformer} \footnote{https://github.com/thuml/iTransformer} including normalization and evaluation protocol used by them, and we took the results for the baseline methods from iTransformer~\citep{liu2024itransformer}.